-If you do not enroll yourself and your dependents when you first qualify for health benefits, you may have to wait until the next annual enrollment period to join.
+If you do not enroll yourself when you first qualify for health benefits, you may have to wait until the next annual enrollment period to join.

 Who can be on your plan (who can be your dependent)

 You can enroll the following family members on your plan.
 (They are referred to in this booklet as your "dependents".)